 Have a life you look back on with pride

 Imagine yourself on your deathbed.
 Will you say, “I’m proud of the life I lived” or not?
 The dollars in your bank account that you can’t take to the next world won’t be on your mind.
 You will remember the relationships you had, the difference you made for other people, the impact your life had on others.
 The times you laughed, the times you cried.

 Many prestigious jobs are never-ending loops: you work hard, get a promotion, get more pay, work harder, etc. But what was the end goal?
 Work hard so you can work harder in the future?
-It’s like a pie-eating contest where the prize is more pie.
+It’s like a pie-eating contest where the prize for winning is more pie.